gophergala/docker-bastion/README.md

 To use docker bastion you should install docker (>=1.3.0) first.
 Check https://docs.docker.com/v1.3/installation/ for docker installation guide.

-When docker is ready, run
+When docker is ready, run the following commands to build docker-bastion.

 ```bash
 git clone https://github.com/gophergala/docker-bastion.git
 cd docker-bastion
 ./build.sh
 ```

-to install docker-bastion.

 # Usage
 You can run ```docker-bastion -h``` for help information.